-I’m starting with a favourite, my Thai Pumpkin Soup with Coconut Milk which was one of the earliest recipes I shared and is one I still make regularly.
+I’m starting with a favourite, my Thai Pumpkin Soup with Coconut Milk.
+It was one of the earliest recipes I shared and is one I still make regularly.

-At the first, and might I say long overdue, sign of the weather cooling down here in Brisbane, I whipped up a batch of this vegan pumpkin soup.
+At the first sign of the weather cooling down here in Brisbane, I whipped up a batch of this vegan pumpkin soup.
 It is so comforting with that little bit of heat from the ginger, along with the lemongrass and coriander (cilantro) add a wonderful fragrant depth to this soup that makes it a definite favourite in our house.

 You can serve this delicious Thai pumpkin with a garnish of a few coriander leaves, finely sliced red chilli (or chilli flakes) or my favourite, shaved coconut.
 In lieu of bread I like to serve a couple of chickpea pancakes on the side, but a crusty bread roll is always a favourite.

 I like to use butternut pumpkin (butternut squash to my Northern Hemisphere readers) but feel free to use whatever pumpkin you prefer.

 50 minTotal Time

 - 1 onion, coarsely chopped

 - 1.5 kg (3 pounds) butternut pumpkin, peeled, chopped

 - 1 lemongrass stalk, finely chopped or grated